You’ve Been Injured In Public. What Now?

 You should always follow the recommended treatment and therapy of your healthcare providers.
 It is extremely important to substantiate a bodily injury claim to follow the recommendations of the physicians as you have a duty to mitigate your damages by attempting to feel better through medical treatment.

 If you have been injured as a result of the negligence of a property owner.
-If you have been injured in a slip and fall accident or need a personal injury attorney for a car accident, please contact The Injury Firm .
+If you have been injured in a slip and fall accident or need a personal injury attorney, please contact the Injury Firm.
 We have over 50 years of combined legal experience in helping the residents of Las Vegas, Nevada and we look forward to helping you!